threestudio-project/threestudio/README.md

 - Gradients of Vanilla MLP parameters are empty in AMP (temporarily fixed by disabling autocast).
 - FullyFused MLP may cause NaNs in 32 precision.
+- Multi-GPU training: (1) DeepFloyd IF text encoder causes deadlocks (resolved on [this branch](https://github.com/threestudio-project/threestudio/tree/multigpu)); (2) PyTorch Lightning callbacks randomly fail; (3) validation/testing logic requires adaptation; (4) Shape initialization now works on every rank, which may cause desynchronization across different ranks.
+We'd better initialize the shape on rank 0 and broadcast to other ranks.

 ## Citing threestudio